Dr Silke Fricke, PhD, MSc, SLT

 Tel: +44 (0) 114 222 2419

-I am a Speech and Language Therapist (SLT) and a Senior Lecturer in the Department of Human Communication Sciences.
-My principal research interests lie in the field of speech, language, and literacy development and difficulties (including assessments) in monolingual and multilingual children, as well as the evaluation of intervention approaches.
+I am a Speech and Language Therapist (SLT) and a Senior Lecturer in the Department of Human Communication Sciences (HCS).

 Having qualified and practised as an SLT with a specialisation in children with speech, language, and literacy difficulties; and adults with functional voice disorders in Germany, I came to the UK for postgraduate studies at Masters level followed by a PhD by joint location in Human Communication Sciences (University of Sheffield/UK & University of Applied Sciences Fresenius Idstein/GER).
 In my longitudinal PhD project, I investigated the influence of speech and language processing skills on early literacy development in monolingual and bilingual German-speaking children.
-From 2009 to 2011, I worked as a Post-Doctoral Research Fellow on the Nuffield Language4Reading project at the Department of Psychology, University of York.
-I joined the Department of Human Communication Sciences (HCS) in January 2011 as a Lecturer and received an Exceptional Contribution Award (ECA) in 2012.
+From 2009 to 2011, I worked as a Post-Doctoral Research Fellow on the Nuffield Language4Reading an oral language intervention RCT project at the Department of Psychology, University of York (see Nuffield Early Language Intervention).
+I joined the Department of Human Communication Sciences in January 2011 as a Lecturer and received an Exceptional Contribution Award in 2012.
+Furthermore, I completed a Postgraduate Certificate in Learning and Teaching in 2013 as well as a Cambridge Certificate in Teaching English to Speakers of Other Languages in 2014.

-- Speech, language, and literacy development and difficulties in monolingual and multilingual children (including cross-linguistic comparisons)
+- Speech, language, and literacy development and difficulties including assessments in monolingual and multilingual children (including cross-linguistic comparisons)

 - Cognitive predictors of literacy acquisition